ID 76934987 © Tatjana Baibakova | Dreamstime.com

 - Green leafy vegetables, like spinach and chard

-Keep in mind that vitamin E is fat-soluble, so you’ll need to eat it or take it with some form of fat; otherwise, you’re body wont absorb the vitamin E and it won’t get to where its needed.
+Keep in mind that vitamin E is fat-soluble, so you’ll need to eat it or take it with some form of fat; otherwise, your body won’t absorb the vitamin E and it won’t get to where it’s needed.
 If you’re eating a leafy green salad, for example, add some nuts or a homemade salad dressing made with oil to increase the absorption of vitamin E.

-If you prefer to take a supplement, look for a multivitamin or a single supplement that provides 12 to 15 mg of vitamin E.[3,10]
+If you prefer to take a supplement, look for a multivitamin or a single supplement that provides 15 mg of vitamin E, the daily recommended amount for adults.

 When This Isn’t Enough